aspirepress/documentation/docs/aspireupdate/index.md

 ### Configuration

 By default the plugin is accessing the api.aspirecloud.org endpoint.
 There should be no other configuration required.
 You can turn on the debug log and reset the settings.
-Use the advanced=true query param in the settings screen to turn on advanced configuration settings.